IceFireDB/IceFireDB/IceFireDB-PubSub/README.md

 ```

 ### Usage
-IceFireDB-Redis-PubSub is mainly used for two commands: SUBSCRIBE and PUBLISH, which are mainly implemented in[pubsub](./pkg/router/redisNode/ppubsub.go)
+IceFireDB-PubSub is mainly used for two commands: SUBSCRIBE and PUBLISH, which are mainly implemented in[pubsub](./pkg/router/redisNode/ppubsub.go)

 Secondary development can be carried out according to requirements, or other instructions can be added.